Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 In past wars, “evil lost,” Zekenskyy told U.K. lawmakers.
 “We know Russia will lose and we we know victory will change the world.″

-Zelenskyy thanked Sunak and his predecessor Boris Johnson, a staunch backer of Ukraine while was prime minister.
+The U.K. has sent Ukraine more than 2 billion pounds ($2.5 billion) in weapons and equipment, and Zelenskyy thanked Sunak and his predecessor Boris Johnson for their staunch backing.
 Sunak took office in October and has pledged to maintain the U.K.’s support.

 “Boris, you got others united when it seemed absolutely impossible,” Zelenskyy said.